SouthGreenPlatform/trainings/_pages/linux/linuxGuidePractice.md

 ln -s /scratch/LINUX-TP/VCF/OgOb-all-MSU7-CHR6.GATKSELECTVARIANTS.vcf link1.vcf
 {% endhighlight %}

-* Repeat the same operation with the second vcf file and name the link `link2.vcf`
 * List the content of the directory `myVCF` with `ls -l`
-* Displays the first lines of the two vcf files - `head`command
+* Displays the first lines of the vcf file - `head`command
-* Displays the last lines of the two vcf files - `tail`command
+* Displays the last lines of the vcf file - `tail`command
 * Count the lines of the vcf files - `wc -l`command